rpeszek/my-blogs/posts/2021-02-13-alternative.markdown

 `IO` itself is an `Alternative` and uses `<|>` as a `catch` that throws away the error information.
 I dislike the `IO` instance.
 "Launching missiles" and not knowing what went wrong seems not ideal.

-IMO, if the type representing possible failures is not trivial then the use of `<|>` should be questioned.
-That does not mean rejected.

 ## Relevant work on Hackage

 [_add_blank_target _free_](https://hackage.haskell.org/package/free) package contains a semantic (free) version of _Alternative_.
-This is interesting.
-However, I am starting to think that `Alternative` is just a wrong abstraction for dealing with failures.

 [_add_blank_target _semigroupoids_](https://hackage.haskell.org/package/semigroupoids-5.3.5/docs/Data-Functor-Alt.html) offers an _Alt_ that is just a _Functor_ and does not need to have `empty`.